• Home

 The cost of computer and internet training is likely high.

-Implementing effective computer and internet training for older adults involves managing several cost considerations.
-Key expenses include purchasing computers and ensuring internet access for participants, alongside ongoing maintenance and technical support.
-However, there will likely be staffing costs that encompass salaries for trainers, administrative staff, and IT support personnel, along with expenses for training and ongoing professional development.
-The program delivery and administration costs may require budgeting for training materials, venue rentals, utilities, transportation for trainers and participants, program management, reporting, office space, and general operational needs.
+Running an effective training program for older adults involves several costs.
+These include buying computers and providing internet access, as well as ongoing maintenance and technical support.
+Staffing costs may cover salaries for trainers, administrative staff, and IT support, along with training and professional development.
+Program delivery and administration costs may include training materials, venue rentals, utilities, transportation for trainers and participants, program management, reporting, office space, and general operations.

 How secure is the evidence?